 This railroad is privately owned by Union Pacific Railroad (UPRR).
 UPRR conducts freight transportation operations and leases the rail for Amtrak travel at this location.
 UPRR has graciously agreed to suspend all rail traffic during the hours of 8:00 AM to 12:00 noon at this crossing.
 This 4-hour suspension will allow all half marathon participants and the vast majority of full marathon participants to cross this location with no interuption.

 To ensure that no runners will ever be stopped by train traffic, a re-route will occur at this location at 12:00 noon.
 All participants who arrive at the railroad crossings slightly west of the intersection of Stark St & SE 2nd Ave (approximately mile 24.5 of the marathon) after 12:00 noon will be re-routed for the remaining 1.7 miles of the race.
 Their times will be valid as though they had ran the original course and they will continue to be supported at aid stations so long as they remain within the 15:00 minute per mile required pace.
 This re-route will impact those running a pace of approximately 12:00 minutes per mile or slower (roughly 5:15:00 marathon time).
 This Re-Route Map shows the route that will be implemented after 12:00 noon.

 Impact On Course Distance & Certification

-All variations of the course, including all instances of re-routes for train crossings, will be measured and certified so that all participants will run a certified course and will thus be eligible for Boston qualification regardless of re-routes.
-Every iteration of both the full and half marathon routes will equal the specified 26.2 or 13.1 miles as required for certification.
+All variations of the course, including all instances of re-routes for train crossings, have been measured and certified so that all participants will run a certified course and will thus be eligible for Boston qualification regardless of re-routes.
+Every iteration of both the full and half marathon routes equal the specified 26.2 or 13.1 miles as required for certification.